penpendede/X-Notify/README.md

 over more freedom how they are displayed.
 ## Installation

+**Important** My version of X-Notify is intended to be used with a builder like ``esbuild``.
+You can however still use it in the following manner provided that you remove the ``export default`` from the beginning of the code:

 To add X-Notify to a web page, you need to include **x-notify.js** and **x-notify.css** (alternatively **x-notify.min.js** and **x-notify.min.css**), i.e. use